GENERAL MEDICINE

 - thrombi form in the paretic leg and/or the pelvic veins

-- 2/3 of thrombi occur below the knee and are often asymptomatic, but there is a risk of proximal thrombus extension
+- approx. 2/3 of thrombi occur below the knee and are often asymptomatic, though there is a risk of proximal thrombus extension

 - the most feared complication is pulmonary embolism (PE)